-Have you ever wondered, “Can homeschoolers play sports in public schools?” or “Can you play sports while being homeschooled?”
+Have you ever wondered, “Can homeschoolers play sports for public schools?” or “Can you play sports while being homeschooled?”

-Or, what about if homeschoolers can play sports in private schools?
+Or, what about if homeschoolers can play sports for private schools?

 And, maybe you’re wondering:

 (Or, alternatively, Should homeschooled kids play high school sports?)

 And, while we’re at it, we might as well ask:

 Should homeschoolers be allowed to play sports . . . like, at all?

 You may be surprised to know that there are states which allow homeschoolers to play on public school sports teams.

 There are also states which do not allow homeschoolers to play on school teams.